Jjarrard/pico-arduino-nano-isobot-ir-control/README.md

 # pico-duinonano-i-sobot
-Control your Tomy i-Sobot over wifi using a pico and a 16MHz arduino nano
+Control your Tomy i-Sobot over wifi using a pico W and a 16MHz arduino nano

 Only rudimentary currently, manually typing in the command number and pressing the button.